Sustainable Tourism vs Climate Change

 Sustainable tourism tips

-So how do we travel more sustainable?
+So how do we slow down climate change by traveling more sustainable?
 Besides walking, biking and sailing it will already help if we travel more consciously.
 Since most fuel is used for taking off, it isn’t very sustainable if you fly each month for short city/ shopping trips.
 It is for instance better for the environment and the global economy if you travel once a year back and forth to a developing country.
 Stay there a few weeks, travel with public transport when possible and try to spend your money with local businesses.
 For your flight, try to travel with modern commercial airplanes, as they are more fuel efficient and also try to avoid stopovers.